Lymphomas ( Hodgkin and Non Hodgkin lymphoma )

 Step 1 — Initial workup

-• Peripheral smear — may show abnormal lymphocytes.
+• Peripheral smear: may show circulating abnormal lymphocytes.

-• Excisional lymph node biopsy is the gold standard — preserves architecture.
+• Excisional lymph node biopsy = gold standard — preserves architecture for RS-cell identification and NHL immunophenotyping.

 • HL: Reed–Sternberg cells (CD15+, CD30+) in a reactive background of lymphocytes, eosinophils, plasma cells.

-• NHL: monoclonal lymphocyte proliferation; classification by immunophenotype (CD20+ → B-cell) and cytogenetics.
+• NHL: monoclonal lymphocyte proliferation; classify by immunophenotype (CD20+ → B-cell) and cytogenetics.

 Step 3 — Staging workup

-• PET/CT of neck, chest, abdomen, pelvis — standard for staging and response assessment.
+• Imaging: PET/CT of neck/chest/abdomen/pelvis — standard for staging and treatment-response assessment.

 • Bone marrow biopsy — for advanced HL and most NHL.

-• LP if CNS-risk (Burkitt, lymphoblastic, primary CNS, HIV).
+• Lumbar puncture — if CNS risk (Burkitt, lymphoblastic, primary CNS, HIV).

 سجل دخولك لإضافة ملاحظات خاصة لكل قسم · اشترك الآن

-• Early stage (I–II): short-course ABVD chemotherapy + involved-field radiation therapy.
+• Early stage (I–II): short-course ABVD + involved-field radiation therapy.

 • Advanced stage (III–IV): full 6 cycles of ABVD (± radiation to bulky disease).